 The APRU SCL conference is an exciting opportunity for academics, practitioners, and public officials from different disciplines to collaborate on research and advocacy projects that foster long-term sustainability and resilient city-landscape relationships.
 This conference is structured around working groups that bracket a range of social, economic, and environmental issues.

 A Ph.D.
 Symposium will be organized to foster collaborations among doctoral students across the Pacific Rim.

 Find out more details about working groups here.

 Registrations will be opened soon.

 Please see the details and charging fees here.

 A Ph.D.
-Student Symposium will be held on September 3, 2020.
+Student Symposium will be held virtually in December 2020.
 It is a new addition to the conference structure this year and provides opportunities for Ph.D. students to present their research that relates to the topics of the working groups, the APRU SCL Hub, and the United Nations Sustainable Development Goals (SDGs).
-This one-day Symposium gives students the opportunity to present papers, receive feedback and participate in group-work sessions.
+This Symposium gives students the opportunity to present papers, receive feedback, and participate in group-work sessions.